Mammary Gland Cancer in Dogs

 Surgery

-Lumpectomy (also called nodulectomy) is typically performed on small benign nodules.
-Mammectomy refers to the
+(also called nodulectomy) is typically performed on small benign nodules.
+Mammectomy refers to the procedure that

-procedure that removes the affected mammary gland(s).
-Mastectomy refers to the procedure that removes all of the
+removes the affected mammary gland(s).
+Mastectomy refers to the procedure that removes all of the mammary glands at

 Chemotherapy